Windy Gardens – how to make them less windy!

 The top image shows a fence that has open horizontal slats on either side of a post, these allow the wind to pass through, more slowly, leaving the faster wind level above the fence line.

-The bottom diagram represents a normal fence or wall.
+If you just have a fence or wall.
 The wind simply goes up and over and is only ‘calmed’ near the base of the wall, most of the plants still get a bit of a battering.

 Create a garden sized shelter belt using a mixture of small trees and shrubs pruned into tall columns.
 These will slow the wind down, so here’s the physics bit.

 Then use the effect of the wind to your advantage, watch it.
 Add lots of plants that will move with the breeze.
 You can’t stop the wind, so fill the garden with soft willowy plants that will sway and move.
 It makes the garden interesting to look at.

 A typical garden fence

 This is more the normal scenario for most homes, a fence with a shrub behind it.
 The wind is slowed, but not much, most is merely deflected.

 To remedy this problem use a windbreak fence that allows air to flow through.
 Then add a taller structure to catch the wind flowing over the top.

 Horizontal slats are by far the best, not only do they offer good privacy, but they also look nice.
 However you do need to ensure they are built sturdily and able to withstand the wind.